awsdocs/aws-ruby-developer-guide/doc_source/dynamo-example-list-table-items.rst

 .. _aws-ruby-sdk-dynamo-example-list-table-items:

 #########################################################
-Getting Information about the Items in an |DDBlong| Table
+Getting Information about All Items in an |DDBlong| Table
 #########################################################

 .. meta::